 Today's electricians are working with cutting edge technology such as programmable logic controls (PLC), sophisticated fire alarm systems, robotics in industry, and assisting in setting up "smart house" systems--where everything in a house can be programmed for the needs of the homeowner.
 Electricians play a critical role, providing homeowners, businesses, and industries with the means to access electricity.
 They are also ensuring people's safety while providing a higher quality of life.

-In Fleming's Electrician -- Construction and Maintenance Apprenticeship program, you'll develop trade related skills including:
+In Fleming's Electrician -- Construction and Maintenance 309A Apprenticeship program, you will develop trade related skills including:

 - project electrical layout

 - system installations

 - connecting and testing of electrical devices, apparatus, control equipment, and wiring